NicholasJDi/NicholasJDi/README.md

 I Am By No Means Good At What I Do But I Try To Do My Best.

-Contact Me At: nicholas-jdi@outlook.com Or In My Discord https://discord.gg/Q6p3Sxatwj
+Contact Me At: Business.NicholasJDi@outlook.com Or In My Discord: https://discord.gg/Q6p3Sxatwj